jh1993/Bugfixes/README.txt

 - Lightning Halo now tracks its damage properly for shrines, and no longer double-hits on cast.
 - Swamp Queen's attack is no longer limited to only poisoning living targets.
 - All the new idols added in the most recent update now have correct icons.
 - Hibernation no longer says "unnamed buff" in the combat log.
+Its healing is properly sourced to the skill.
 - Idol of Clarity will now remove berserk properly.
 - Unit.get_buff() will now properly match subclasses of the class of buff you're trying to get.
 This probably won't matter much in regular play, but will matter for modded content that makes subclasses of certain buffs.
 - The hallowed earth elementals summoned by the Earth Troll Priest now have the correct tags.